keijiro/PerlinNoise/README.md

 unity-perlin
 ============

-This is an C# based implementation of the Perlin noise function and the fBm (fractional Brownian motion) function for Unity.
+This is a C# implementation of a Perlin noise function and an fBm (fractional Brownian motion) function for Unity.

-There are three variations: 1D, 2D and 3D.

-You can use this in your project freely.
+You may use this in your projects freely.